ganeti/ganeti/man/gnt-instance.rst

 the devices have been activated.
 The *disk/0* and *disk/1* are the Ganeti-names of the instance disks; how they are visible inside the instance is hypervisor-specific. */dev/drbd0* and */dev/drbd1* are the actual block devices as visible on the node.
-The ``--submit`` option is used to send the job to the master daemon but not wait for its completion.
-The job ID will be shown so that it can be examined via **gnt-job info**.

 The ``--ignore-size`` option can be used to activate disks ignoring the currently configured size in Ganeti.
 This can be used in cases